maj-biostat/mcmc-examples/README.md

 # mcmc-tests
-Tests and tutorials using the mcmc package
+Examples/ tutorials using the R mcmc package